There will be plenty of turkeys to go around this Thanksgiving!

 “Our folks, from the growers to our processors, are delivering turkeys to retailers as we speak.
 There will be plenty of turkeys available.
 We will have a plentiful supply this year, with ample opportunity for discounts at your local supermarket.
 We’re just really excited to deliver a very nutritious and wholesome product to the American consumer,” said Leslee Oden of the National Turkey Federation.

 Raising turkeys is a year-round process.
-The Minnesota Turkey Growers Association says right now, it is preparing deliveries of fresh birds to families.
+The Minnesota Turkey Growers Association says it is preparing deliveries of fresh birds to families right now.

 That Thanksgiving centerpiece will cost less this year, too.
-The Farm Bureau’s annual Cost of Thanksgiving Survey shows turkeys costs about six percent less from last Thanksgiving.
+The Farm Bureau’s annual Cost of Thanksgiving Survey shows that turkeys cost about six percent less than last Thanksgiving.

 Agriculture Shows